airbnb/visx/packages/vx-annotation/docs/docs.md

 ```

-The pixel width of the line.

 <a name="LinePathAnnotation__top" href="#LinePathAnnotation__top">#</a> *LinePathAnnotation*.**top**&lt;number&gt;

+A top pixel offset applied to the entire bar group.

 Default:
 ```js
 0
 ```

-A top pixel offset applied to the entire bar group.